codeforkansascity/TrashTrackerSMSApp/readme.md

 ![Example of http_request widget](./public/images/example_http_request_widget.png)

+## Other Usages

 If you want to design your own app without using Twilio flow, here are some resources:
-1. To initiate a custom message, enter:
+1. To initiate or send a custom message, enter:
     ```bash
     $ node ./mms-send.js
     ```
-2. To set up an auto-generated reply to messages sent to your Twilio number, enter:
+2. To fetch a message sent to your Twilio number, enter:
     ```bash
-    $ node ./routes/sms.js
+    $ node ./mms-fetch.js
     ```
-3. To fetch a message sent to your Twilio number, enter:
+3. To set up an auto-generated reply to messages sent to your Twilio number, enter:
     ```bash
-    $ node ./mms-fetch.js
+    $ node ./routes/sms.js
     ```
 4. To send an image to your webhook url, enter the following command and go to [http://localhost:1337/](http://localhost:1337/) to see the images received.